This fresh berry Eton Mess with layers of homemade cream, chewy meringues and fresh berry sauce is a delicious and easy dessert recipe.

 How to make Eton Mess (summary)

-- Make the berry sauce: Combine a cup of blueberries with a cup of raspberries or chopped strawberries and sifted icing/powdered sugar.
+Combine the berries and sifted icing/powdered sugar.
 Blend with an immersion blender (or in a food processor) until smooth then set the purée aside.
 You can make a fresh strawberry sauce or raspberry sauce by using this same method if you prefer.

-- Whip the cream: Using a whisk, whip the cream (make sure it’s nice and cold) in a large bowl with icing sugar until soft peaks form.
+Using a whisk and a large mixing bowl (or use an electric mixer), whip the cream (make sure it’s nice and cold) in a large bowl with icing sugar until soft peaks form.
 Feel free to add a teaspoon of vanilla extract too if you’d like.
 Fold in a few tablespoons of the berry sauce.

 Can you make Eton Mess in advance?